NaleRaphael/nac/README.md

             bench_foo.py
 ```

-* You can watch the demonstraction by
+* You can watch the demonstration by
 ```shell
 $ cd demo
 $ python run_bench.py